-Cockroaches Seek Out Moisture And Warmth
+Cockroaches Seek Out Moisture & Warmth

 Cockroaches are extremely adaptable insects and can be found in most regions throughout the world.
 These pests tend to live among all kinds of lawn detritus like rotting logs, leaf litter, and beneath piles of rotting and matted vegetation.
 Some species of cockroach have the ability to withstand extremely low temperatures while others can thrive in arid environments with limited access to water.

-Cockroaches are most active at night when the scavenge for food, water, and mates.
+Cockroaches are most active at night when they scavenge for food, water, and mates.
 Most species of cockroach in the United States prefer moist environments and relatively high humidity.
 Occasionally, these pests will find their way inside human habitations, in which case they’ll eat whatever they come into contact with.
 These insects have remarkably generalized diets and have been known to feed on such diverse foodstuffs as cheese, leather, starch from book bindings, glue, hair, dead skin flakes, and dead animals and plant material.

-Cockroaches like to hide out in cracks and crevices which provide them sense of warmth and moisture, which means that they generally make incursions into homes during the winter months in order to find more hospitable shelter.
+Cockroaches like to hide out in cracks and crevices which provide them a sense of warmth and moisture, which means that they generally make incursions into homes during the winter months in order to find more hospitable shelter.
 Although popular culture dictates that cockroach infestations are the result of particularly unhygienic households, that’s usually not the case.
-Cockroaches are drawn more to warmth and moisture, and will have no problem finding accommodations in the average, reasonably clean household.
+Cockroaches are drawn more to warmth and moisture and will have no problem finding accommodations in the average, reasonably clean household.

 Using a number of exclusion and extermination methods in tandem will often be your best option when it comes to controlling cockroach infestations.
 It’s also a good idea to keep lawns and flowerbeds well maintained in order to cut down on the number of potential cockroach hiding places.
-Cantu Pest & Termite is proud to be the first company in Texas to offer a Cantu Green Service to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.
+Cantu Pest & Termite is proud to be the first company in Texas to offer a Cantu Green Service to our customers in search of a more prevention-based solution to their pest removal and ongoing pest management needs while minimizing the use of pesticides.